River Delta Marina & Campground

 Most of the activities at the marina center around the excellent fishing available in Dead Lake and the adjacent Mobile/Tensaw Delta.
 Bass, bluegill, crappie, catfish, and striped bass are the most sought after species in the upper delta, while saltwater fish such as flounder, speckled trout, white trout, redfish, drum, and sheepshead can be caught in the lower delta and Mobile Bay.
 The marina property borders the 50,000+ acres of the Mobile/Tensaw wildlife management area recently acquired by the state.
 Excellent hunting exists here for such game animals as deer, ducks, turkey, rabbit, raccoon, and squirrel.
 Wild hogs are abundant in the area and many people hunt them with dogs or by stalking.
 A game area permit, available from the courthouse or the Alabama Department of Conservation and Natural Resources as well as the River Delta Ranger Stations, is required in addition to a regular hunting license.

-Boat slips for small boats are available for rent at the lowest prices you will find anywhere, $20 in most cases, while accommodations for any size houseboat or cruiser may be arranged to dock overnight or stay on a monthly basis.
+Boat slip accommodations for vessels 40 feet or smaller may be arranged to dock overnight for $20.
 Security guards are on duty from 4 p.m. to 6 a.m. a day to watch over the boat docks and the campground area.

 The marina has recently become a stop on the statewide Bartram Canoe Trail which will soon have floating camping platforms along its path so that canoeists can travel the entire length of the state along its waterways.
 We are very excited about the enormous potential for new outdoor recreation opportunities that the acquisition of the marina has opened up.
 Alabama is blessed with the second highest diversity of plants and animals in the entire nation.
 Give us a call, or better yet, give us a visit, and experience for yourself what the wilder side of our great and beautiful state has to offer.